Innosilicon Miner Hash Board Repair Guide [EN]

 4) of a certain chip VDD1V8 Abnormal voltages Determine whether a certain VDD1V8 voltage is normal by measuring the test points of each voltage.
 Generally, the LDO voltage determines the voltage of each test point.
 When the LDO voltage is 1.8V, the normal voltage of each test point in other voltage domains is also 1.8.
 V

-1) During the test, received Nonce Insufficient, lack of computing power and show bad phenomena.
+1) During the test, received Nonce Insufficient, lack of hash rate and show bad phenomena.
 This phenomenon can be judged by seeing the number of nonce returned by each chip directly through the serial port printing information.
 Generally, the chip with the returned nonce number lower than the set value should be trouble‑shooted, and the non‑welding and external causes can be directly replaced. .

-2) When the test fixture was tested, the computing power was low after the whole machine was installed.
-Most of this situation is related to the heat dissipation conditions of the chip, and special attention should be paid to the glue used for the small heat sink of each chip and the ventilation performance of the whole machine.
+2) When the test fixture was tested, the hash rate was low after the whole miner was installed.
+Most of this situation is related to the heat dissipation conditions of the chip, and special attention should be paid to the glue used for the small heat sink of each chip and the ventilation performance of the whole miner.
 Another reason is that the voltage of a certain chip is critical.
-After the whole machine is installed, the difference between the 12V power supply and the power supply during the test causes the test calculation power to deviate from the running calculation power.
+After the whole miner is installed, the difference between the 12V power supply and the power supply during the test causes the test calculation power to deviate from the running calculation power.
 You can use the test box to test after turning it down, and adjust it slightly.
 After the 12V output of the voltage DC adjustable power supply, perform the test again and find out the voltage domain with the lowest number of returned nonces.

 6. A certain chip NG: